George Woodson: Development

 Shortly after joining the cast, Gallacher fell pregnant.
 The producers decided against writing in her pregnancy, as they felt that George and her husband Ronnie Woodson (Seán Gleeson) were not ready for it.
 The couple were seen discussing the issue of having children, but the storyline led to the revelation that Ronnie is "frightened" about having a child.
-Gallacher explained, "When a child of one of the other characters is snatched, Ronnie thinks its too great a responsibility to take on and he cant cope with all the worry."
+Gallacher explained, "When a child of one of the other characters is snatched, Ronnie thinks its too great a responsibility to take on and he can't cope with all the worry."
 The producer informed Gallacher that they would film around her bump and she expected to be hiding behind filing cabinets and carrying large bags.

 Three years later, the couple have a daughter, Bracken (Jessica Gallagher).
 George is initially shown struggling to cope with her new role as a mother, and believing Ronnie is a better parent, she returns to work early.
 However, when Bracken is taken to the hospital with a high temperature, George rushes to be with her.
 After she and Ronnie are told Bracken will be okay, George is "overwhelmed with love for her little girl."

 In 2008, the script writers plotted a love triangle storyline for Georgie, Ronnie and Dr Nick West (Michael McKell) that tested the Woodson's marriage.
 Series producer Peter Lloyd told Kris Green of Digital Spy that things would "quiet down" for the couple, as he was keen not to exhaust them and Gleeson was planning to direct future episodes.
-Lloyd also said that he wanted the characters to be seen having fun, as they both turned 40 and continued to repair their marriage.
+Lloyd also said that he wanted the characters to be seen having fun as they both turned 40 and continued to repair their marriage.
 Gallacher decided to leave Doctors in 2009 to pursue other roles.
 Her departure aired alongside Gleeson's.